 preserve the long record of human experience it carries in its steel and

 Written for both gearheads and Sunday drivers, Earl Swift's fifth book of narrative nonfiction charts the shifting hopes and

 fortunes of the people who’ve gripped the car's steering wheel, throwing a light on the sturdy resilience of the American Dream and our abiding relationship with the automobile through the most iconic model in

 Earl Swift began writing for a living in his teens.
 In the years since, the Virginia-based journalist has penned five books and hundreds of major features for newspapers and magazines, and has earned a reputation for fast-moving narrative and scrupulous reporting.
 His work for Norfolk's Virginian-Pilot was nominated five times for a Pulitzer Prize.

 A former Fulbright fellow, Swift is currently a residential fellow of the Virginia Foundation for the Humanities at the University of Virginia in Charlottesville.
-He has a 20-year-old daughter, Saylor, and is engaged to the wondrous Amy Walton of Virginia Beach.
+He has a 20-year-old daughter, Saylor, and is engaged to the alluring and feisty Amy Walton of Virginia Beach.